Scalable Diffusion Models with Transformers: Experiments

-\paragraph{DiT Gflops are critical to improving performance.} The results of Figure~\ref{fig:scaling} suggest that parameter counts are ultimately not important in determining the quality of a DiT model.
-As model size is held constant and patch size is decreased, the transformer's total parameters are effectively unchanged, and only Gflops are increased.
+The results of Figure~\ref{fig:scaling} suggest that parameter counts do not uniquely determine the quality of a DiT model.
+As model size is held constant and patch size is decreased, the transformer's total parameters are effectively unchanged (actually, total parameters slightly \textit{decrease}), and only Gflops are increased.
 These results indicate that scaling model \textit{Gflops} is actually the key to improved performance.
 To investigate this further, we plot the FID-50K at 400K training steps against model Gflops in Figure~\ref{fig:gflop_line}.
-The results demonstrate that DiT models that have different sizes and tokens ultimately obtain similar FID values when their total Gflops are similar (e.g., DiT-S/2 and DiT-B/4).
-Indeed, we find a strong negative correlation between model Gflops and FID-50K, suggesting that additional model compute is the critical ingredient for improved DiT models.
+The results demonstrate that different DiT configs obtain similar FID values when their total Gflops are similar (e.g., DiT-S/2 and DiT-B/4).
+We find a strong negative correlation between model Gflops and FID-50K, suggesting that additional model compute is the critical ingredient for improved DiT models.
 In Figure~\ref{fig:training_complexity_ISPR} (appendix), we find that this trend holds for other metrics such as Inception Score.

 \textbf{Larger DiT models are more compute-efficient.} In Figure~\ref{fig:training_complexity_fid}, we plot FID as a function of total training compute for all DiT models.
 We estimate training compute as model Gflops $\cdot$ batch size $\cdot$ training steps $\cdot$ 3, where the factor of 3 roughly approximates the backwards pass as being twice as compute-heavy as the forward pass.
 We find that small DiT models, even when trained longer, eventually become compute-inefficient relative to larger DiT models trained for fewer steps.
 Similarly, we find that models that are identical except for patch size have different performance profiles even when controlling for training Gflops.
 For example, XL/4 is outperformed by XL/2 after roughly $10^{10}$ Gflops.